jeffbowman/ansible-dev-provision/README.md

 ## License

 This project is provided as-is with no licensing.
 Please fork and customize as you see fit.
-If you would like to end pull-requests, I'm happy to mindfully accept them.
+If you would like to send pull-requests, I'm happy to mindfully accept them.

 ## Acknowledgements